panxl/qmhub/docs/Installation.rst

     energy weighting

-        by useing python to extract the desired array from qmhub and do maniputations or seperate from simulations
+        by using python to extract the desired array from qmhub and do maniputations or seperate from simulations